iceinvein/json-tools/README.md

 # JSON Tools

-A simple web application that allows you to format JSON strings.
+Welcome to JSON Tools, a collection of tools to help you work with JSON data.

 ## Features

-- Format JSON strings
+- **JSON Formatter**: Format JSON data to make it easier to read.
-- Validate JSON strings
+- **JSON to TypeScript Type**: Convert JSON data to TypeScript type definitions.

 ## Getting Started